About the Book of Merit Award

 How to Apply

 Nominations must be submitted on the Book Award Nomination Form and be accompanied by three copies of the book and three copies of any reviews that have been published.
-The books and reviews may not be returned to the applicant.
+The books and reviews will not be returned to the applicant.

 Send applications to: